 4. Experience How Time Flies

-On a Spinning Class, the challenge is constantly changing.
+In a Spinning class, the challenge is constantly changing.
 As you work through each level you tend to lose track of time.
-Using language and visualization techniques, Spinning® Instructors can create positive mental distraction and time passes like seconds.
-Riders can literally close their eyes on the bike and think.
+Using language and visualization techniques, Spinning Instructors can create positive mental distraction and time passes like seconds.
+Riders can literally close their eyes and think.